-There are numerous reasons why the site location is suitable for the proposed activity, including that the natural features of the sites satisfy the biological requirements for growing the proposed species.
-The licensed site has been in operation for some time and all species already occur naturally within the local environment.
+There are numerous reasons why the site location is suitable for the proposed activity, including that the natural features of the sites satisfy the biological requirements for growing the species authorised on the Licence.
+The proposed site is an area of shallow calm water, providing an optimum environment to safely manage seaweed aquaculture gear and mitigate an identified shark hazard risk to divers.
+Shallow water also allows the seaweed to develop a lighter colour which assists in the marketing of the product.

+The nearby existing licensed sites have been in operation for some time and all species already occur naturally within the local environment.